-Self-management support is defined as the education initiatives and support given by health care providers and staff to enable anyone with a long term condition to increase their skills and confidence in managing their health problems.
+Self-management support is defined as the education initiatives and support given by healthcare providers and staff to enable anyone with a long-term condition to increase their skills and confidence in managing their health problems.

-Why is self-management important?
+Why is self-management support important?

-- adherence to medication and treatment regimes,
+- adherence to medication and treatment regimes

 - health outcomes

 - health disparities.

-Traditional patient education has been found to be relatively ineffective at changing behaviour.(Ritchie, 1991) In contrast, self-management education is much more effective as it teaches individuals and their families/whanāu practical and generic skills that help them manage their health conditions.
+Traditional patient education has been found relatively ineffective at changing behaviour.
+In contrast, self-management education is much more effective as it teaches individuals and their families/whanāu practical and generic skills that help them manage their health conditions.

 Stanford Model - Living a Healthier Life

-This is a community based programme generally held for 2.5 hours once a week for 6 weeks.
-The programme is used in over 22 countries around the world and there are a number of studies showing it is effective in helping people with a wide range of long-term conditions manage their health more effectively.
+This is a community-based programme generally held for 2.5 hours once a week for 6 weeks.
+The programme is used in over 22 countries around the world.
+There are a number of studies showing it is effective in helping people with a wide range of long-term conditions manage their health more effectively.

-Self Management: A Background Paper – Dr Patrick Gowan, University of Victoria, Center on Aging, Canada, written for the New Perspectives: International Conference on Patient Self Management held in Canada, 2005.
+Self-management: a background paper Dr Patrick Gowan, University of Victoria, Center on Aging, Canada, written for the New Perspectives: International Conference on Patient Self Management held in Canada, 2005.

 Bycroft JJ, Tracey J. Self-management support: a win-win solution for the 21st century NZ Family Physician.
 2006;44(3):243-248.